5vl/CorePlugin/README.md

 - /kick - core.kick
 - /discord - none

-If you have any issues, please contact me on discord: 5vl#4542
+If you have any issues, please contact me on discord or make a github issue.

+My discord: 5vl#4542